 In another case, we brought our AI-Driven MDR services to a U.S. based scientific and technical instruments company, whose mature security posture became compromised when they adopted the Cloud and increased their network complexity and threat landscape.
 Within our first demo, we detected several undetected malwares, and soon deployed or classic AI-Driven MDR architecture to their cloud services.
 We placed special emphasis on establishing collectors in client locations, integrating fully with their existing Cisco AMP and SUMO logic services, and performing 24/7 security monitoring (in addition to threat hunting and incident response from our global SOC).
 As a result, we expanded their monitoring, hunting, and responding capabilities beyond end points to include networks and users, reduced attacker dwell time from 91 days to 3 days and improved their remediation time from 12 days to 24 hours.

 In both of these cases—and many others—our AI-Driven MDR services provided comprehensive security to our manufacturing clients.
 After adopting our services, these organizations were able to:

 - Catalogue and continuously monitor their vulnerability points

 - Mitigate damage from breaches and defend their IP

 - Adopted a scalable approach to cyberdefense that will keep them safe no matter how large, complex, and vulnerable they grow as they adopt additional Industry 4.0 technologies

 Sachin Varghese is EVP AMERICAS & CMO at Paladion.
-He has over 18 years of experience in Cyber Security, and has helped several leading enterprises in North America and Europe in building resilient cyber security frameworks.
+He has over 18 years of experience in Cyber Security, and has helped several leading enterprises in North America and Europe build resilient cyber security frameworks.